Cayman Islands Attractions

 There is no longer any need to search for the perfect wave in Cayman; it can be found at Black Pearl.
 Home to the world’s largest free standing wave, the wave machine generates 11 foot high waves and a wave riding surface of 1,280 square feet.
 What’s more, the adjustable water flow rate allows for perfect control.
 There is a viewing area for the less brave, and protective equipment and instruction are available in order to maximize safety.

-How to get to Black Pearl Skate and Surf Park
+How to get Black Pearl Skate and Surf Park

 Black Pearl is situated in Cayman Grand Harbor, a residential resort 15 minutes east of George Town.